Humphrey could make big splash with new pool features

 “I’d say about 75 percent of the communities we’ve done study on build new,” he said.

-Once the study is presented to the council, it must direct JEO how to proceed, whether to renovate the current pool and design a new one or do nothing.
+Once the study is presented to the council, it must direct JEO how to proceed, whether to renovate the current pool, design a new one or do nothing.

-The city has been budgeting for a new pool, and has $200,000 in the capital improvement budget for the pool.
-The cost of study is $15,000.
+The city has been budgeting for a new pool and has $200,000 in the capital improvement budget for the pool.
+The cost of the study is $15,000.